 It's best to avoid having duplicate keywords in your account.
 We'll show only one ad per advertiser for a particular keyword, so there's no need to include the same keywords in different ad groups or campaigns.

-Here's how to find and delete duplicate keywords:
+Here's how to find and remove duplicate keywords:

 - Sign in to your AdWords account at https://adwords.google.com.

-- Click "All online campaigns" in the left navigation bar.
+- Click "All campaigns" in the left navigation bar.

 - Click the Keywords tab to see all of the keywords in your account